wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-a-containerized-application.md

     ![Grant Repository Access](../assets/img/develop-components/deploy/github-repo-access.png){.cInlineImage-full}

-    The **Choreo Apps** requires the following permission:
+    The **{{ product_name }} Apps** requires the following permission:

     - Read access to issues and metadata
     - Read and write access to code, pull requests, and repository hooks

 !!! note
-    You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
-Choreo needs write access only to send pull requests to a user repository.
-Choreo does not directly push any changes to a repository.
+    You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want {{ product_name }} to have access to your GitHub account. {{ product_name }} needs write access only to send pull requests to a user repository. {{ product_name }} does not directly push any changes to a repository.

-Alternatively, you can connect a public repository without requiring authorization from the [Choreo Apps](https://github.com/marketplace/choreo-apps) GitHub application.
+Alternatively, you can connect a public repository without requiring authorization from the [{{ product_name }} Apps](https://github.com/marketplace/choreo-apps) GitHub application.
 Select the **Third-Party GitHub Repository** and paste a public repository URL in the **Public Repository URL** field at the time of component creation.

 !!! tip
-     Authorizing the repository with the [Choreo Apps](https://github.com/marketplace/choreo-apps) GitHub application becomes essential if you want to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.
-If you own the repository, you can subsequently authorize it with the [Choreo Apps](https://github.com/marketplace/choreo-apps) GitHub application to enable **Auto Deploy**.
+     Authorizing the repository with the [{{ product_name }} Apps](https://github.com/marketplace/choreo-apps) GitHub application becomes essential if you want to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.
+If you own the repository, you can subsequently authorize it with the [{{ product_name }} Apps](https://github.com/marketplace/choreo-apps) GitHub application to enable **Auto Deploy**.

-After granting access to the required repositories, you can choose a repository and an associated branch to connect to the Choreo component.
+After granting access to the required repositories, you can choose a repository and an associated branch to connect to the {{ product_name }} component.
 For the containerized application deployments, you should select the [**Component Directory**](https://docs.docker.com/build/building/context/#path-context), **Dockerfile** as the **Build preset** and provide **Dockerfile Path** for the Docker build.

 ![Connected Dockerfile Repository](../assets/img/develop-components/deploy/create-component-connected-repo.png){.cInlineImage-full}